Creating Articles automatically from Ticket comments with DevRev Snap-in

 function: on_ticket_resolved

-Function Implementation (Initial Version: Extract URL from Description)
+Function Implementation (Initial Version: Extracting URL from Description)

-In the initial implementation, I extracted the URL from the Ticket's Description using a regular expression and detected stage changes from the work_updated event payload.
-The service account token is automatically passed through event.context.secrets.service_account_token, so there's no need to manage authentication information separately.
+In the initial implementation, I extracted the URL from the Ticket Description using a regular expression and detected stage changes from the work_updated event payload.
+Since event.context.secrets.service_account_token automatically passes the service account token, there's no need to manage authentication information.

 on_ticket_resolved/index.ts (Excerpt from initial version)